Law you can afford

 Working time regulations

-The Working Time Regulations provide rights for workers ensuring that they do not have to work excessive hours.
+The Working Time Regulations provide rights for workers ensuring that they do not have to work excessive hours and have rights to paid breaks including holidays.

 Discrimination

-If you discriminate against your employee on the grounds of age, sex, race, disability, sexual orientation and/or religion or belief, political opinion or trade union membership, you may be acting unlawfully.
+If you discriminate (Overview) against your employee on the grounds of age, disability, gender reassignment, marriage or civil partnership, pregnancy or maternity, race, sex, sexual orientation and/or religion or belief (England, Wales and Scotland) or religious belief or political opinion (Northern Ireland), or trade union membership, you may be acting unlawfully.

 Equal pay

-A woman is entitled to be treated no less favourably than a man in the same employment, where she is employed on 'like work' with a man.
-The position is the same where the work is rated as equivalent, or the work is of equal value to that of the man in the same employment.
+Men and women are entitled to be treated no less favourably than a person of the other gender in the same employment, where they are employed on 'like work' with the other person.
+The position is the same where the work is rated as equivalent, or the work is of equal value (Equal pay) to that of the comparator in the same employment.

 Adoptive leave and pay